dtjohnso/bible-study-worksheets/Thessalonians/01 Thessalonians Overview Worksheet.markdown

 >
 > Based on your reading of both letters, what are some major theological themes that you noticed? **pp. 452–458**

-Personal Response: Reflect on the opportunity to study this book with your Sunday School class.
+Personal Response: Reflect on the opportunity to study these books with your Sunday School class.

 > What topics from the text are you excited about discussing together?
 >